nd-jeong/Flappy-Bird-Clone/readme.md

 	- An explanation of how you foresee yourself solving the aforementioned problems.

 #### For the game:
-- A git repository hosted on GitHub, with a link to your hosted game, and frequent commits dating back to the very beginning of the project (YOUR APP SHOULD BE LOCATED IN A SEPARATE STANDING REPO.
-DO NOT build your app in this repository.
-YOU MUST initiate a new repo on your GitHub account.)
+- A git repository hosted on GitHub, with a link to your hosted game, and frequent commits dating back to the very beginning of the project (**YOUR APP SHOULD BE LOCATED IN A SEPARATE STANDING REPO**. **DO NOT** build your app in this repository. **YOU MUST** initiate a new repo on your GitHub account.)